ecordell/macaroon-session-example/README.md

 ## TODO

-- Enforce max refresh on client side (currently only enforced server side - so user can refresh past the max, but their credentials will be invalid).
 - Refactor, rewrite in ES6, wrap up into an npm module.
 (And a python package?)
 - Write a component (react?) that will overlay a session expiration warning.
 - Add another login option by wrapping an oauth service - Google?